-Figure 4.
-Apparent Infringements detected by NAFO at-sea and port inspectors.
-Please note that the first 4 are non-serious infringements and the remaining 10 are serious infringements.

 Figure 5.
+Apparent Infringements detected by NAFO at-sea and port inspectors Please note that the first 4 are non-serious infringements and the remaining 10 are serious infringements.

-Percentages of serious (dark areas) and non-serious (light areas) infringements (by fishery type) detected by at-sea and port inspectors.
+Figure 6.
+Percentages of serious (dark areas) and non-serious (light areas) infringements (by fishery type) detected by at-sea and port inspectors for 2006-2009